www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

 * Execute static code checks.
 * Static server status: http://localhost:8443/net/splitcells/network/status.html
 # Tasks.
-* [ ] Fix missing top level file access in dev mode.
-  -> Add target files to project file system, in order to have access to the top level files, as these are sometimes imported from different folders.
-  See `net.splitcells.network.hub/projects/net.splitcells.network.hub`.
-  This was tested on `gel.editor`.
-Now this has to be done for the rest as well.
-    * [x] Use unified local file system integration provider and not 2 different version in DevDistroCell and personal website.
-    * [x] Provide correct top level files.
-Currently, the README of the Dem project is the README of `network.hub` project.
-This only happened in none dev mode for now.
-    * [x] Fix CONTRIBUTING etc.
-    * [ ] Remove copy of top level files at the jars' top level resources folder.
-* [ ] Check and eventually fix `FileSystem#exists`.
-Is it actually used?
 * [ ] Fix status report: http://localhost:8443/net/splitcells/network/status.html
 * [ ] Test with the help flag project commands of `net.splitcells.network` in daily CI.
 * [ ] Test `repo.process` in daily CI.